-Cambridge O Levels are general qualifications that enable candidates to progress either directly to employment, or to proceed to further qualifications.
+Cambridge O Levels are general qualifications that enable learners to progress directly to employment, or to proceed to further qualifications in another subject area or at a higher level, requiring more specific knowledge, understanding and skills.

-Candidates who are awarded grades A\ to C in a Cambridge O Level German are well prepared to follow courses leading to AS and A Level, or the equivalent, in German.
+Candidates who are awarded grades A to C in Cambridge O Level French are well prepared to follow courses leading to Cambridge International AS & A Level French, or the equivalent.